grpc/grpc-go/README.md

 #### How to turn on logging

-The default logger is controlled by environment variables.
+The default logger is controlled by the environment variables.
 Turn everything on by setting:

 ```
 GRPC_GO_LOG_VERBOSITY_LEVEL=99 GRPC_GO_LOG_SEVERITY_LEVEL=info